keymholio/bring-back-the-gifs/README.md

 # Bring Back the Gifs

-A simple node.js app to show images inline in HipChat as a /slash command integration.
+A simple node.js app to show images inline in HipChat via a /slash command integration.
 I made this when our administrator turned this feature off.

 ## Running Locally